 We love Disney World character meals.
 There is a great diversity of Disney World character dining options with a variety of characters and meals designed to suit almost everyone.
 For even more Disney character meal fun here are a couple of autograph book alternatives, a DIY Disney autograph ornament and an autograph pillowcase.
 Both of these Disney autograph options have become treasured souvenirs.

 I hope that this comprehensive review of Disney World character meals helps you to find the best character dining for your family vacation.
-Remember to make advanced dining reservations as early as possible (ideally at 180 days ahead of your vacation) and have fun.
+Remember to make advanced dining reservations 60 days before your Disney World vacation for the best chance of scoring these popular dining reservations.

 Pin it for later: